amiltonwong/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image6]

 Then, put bounding boxes around the labeled regions.
-The corresponding code is located in `cell`.
+The corresponding code is located in `cell 21`.
 The following figure shows the improved detection result.
+We could see the problems of overlapping detection and false positives are solved.

 ![alt text][image7]

+The entire pipeline for image detection (with heatmap thresholding) is located in `cell 22`.

-To improve the smoothness of the detection across consecutive frames, I append the function to average consecutive frames (e.g. consecutive 15 frames).
+To improve the detection smoothness of the detection across consecutive frames, I append the function to average consecutive frames (e.g. consecutive 15 frames).

 ### Video Implementation

-####1.
-Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's the [link](https://youtu.be/jJW2VLUC6vI) for the detection output (./project_video.mp4)